tiprankstipranks

 Our success depends upon our ability to attract and retain qualified revenue-producing employees and senior management.

 We are dependent upon the retention of our Leasing and Capital markets professionals, who generate a significant amount of our revenues, as well as other revenue producing professionals.
 The departure of any of our key employees, including our senior executive leadership, or the loss of a significant number of key revenue producers, if we are unable to quickly hire and integrate qualified replacements, could cause our business, financial condition and results of operations to suffer.
 Competition for these personnel is significant, and our industry is subject to a relatively high turnover of brokers and other key revenue producers, and we may not be able to successfully recruit, integrate or retain sufficiently qualified personnel.
 In addition, the growth of our business is largely dependent upon our ability to attract and retain qualified support personnel in all areas of our business.
 We and our competitors use equity incentives and sign-on and retention bonuses to help attract, retain and incentivize key personnel.
-Competition is significant for the services of revenue-producing personnel, and the expense of such incentives and bonuses may increase, or our willingness to pay such incentives and bonuses may decrease, and we may therefore be unable to attract or retain such personnel to the same extent that we have in the past.
+There is significant competition when it comes to recruiting and retaining revenue-producing personnel, and the expense of such incentives and bonuses may increase, or our willingness to pay them may decrease, and we may therefore be unable to attract or retain such personnel to the same extent that we have in the past.
 Any additional decline in, or failure to grow, our ordinary share price may also result in an increased risk of loss of these key personnel.
 Furthermore, shareholder influence on our compensation practices, including our ability to issue equity compensation, may decrease our ability to offer attractive compensation to key personnel and make recruiting, retaining and incentivizing such personnel more difficult.

 Supply Chain - Risk 1

-A failure by third parties to comply with contractual, regulatory or legal requirements could result in economic and reputational harm to us.
+A failure by third parties to comply with contractual, regulatory or legal requirements could result in economic or reputational harm to us.

 We rely on third parties, including subcontractors, to perform activities on behalf of our organization to improve quality, increase efficiencies, cut costs and lower operational risks across our business and the services we provide.
-We have instituted a Global Vendor/Supplier Integrity Policy, which is intended to communicate to our vendors the standards of conduct we expect them to uphold.
-Our contracts with vendors typically impose a contractual obligation to comply with such policy.
-In addition, we leverage technology and service providers to help us screen vendors, with the aim of gaining a deeper understanding of the compliance, data privacy, health and safety, environmental and other risks posed to our business by potential and existing vendors, as applicable.
+We have instituted a Global Vendor/Supplier Integrity Policy, which sets out the standards of conduct we expect our vendors and suppliers to uphold.
+Our contracts with these third parties typically impose a contractual obligation to comply with our policies.
+In addition, we leverage technology and service providers to help us screen vendors, with the aim of gaining a deeper understanding of the compliance, data privacy, health and safety and other risks posed to our business by potential and existing vendors, as applicable.
 If our third parties do not meet contractual, regulatory or legal requirements, or do not have the proper safeguards and controls in place, we could be exposed to increased operational, regulatory, financial or reputational risks.
 Further, a failure by third parties to comply with service level agreements or to otherwise provide services in a high-quality and timely manner could result in economic or reputational harm to us.
 In addition, these third parties face their own technology, operating and economic risks, and any significant failures by them, including the improper use or disclosure of confidential information, could cause damage to our reputation and harm to our business.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.